Karaoke-Manager/karman/api/03-songs.md

 - **Song Activities**: Song activities are used to keep track of changes made to a song.
 - **Song Issues**: Song problems are used for reporting issues with songs (such as synchronization issues, missing artwork, etc.)
+- **Song Ratings & Verifications** Songs can be rated and verified by users.

 ## Example Response